yukancooktoo/yukans-recipes/_posts/2026-27-06-halloumi-sandwich.md

 The amounts in this recipe follow a ratio: Roughly equal parts (volume) Cucumber, Herbs, and Yoghurt For a large heaped spoon of yoghurt (~60g), I use 1 small clove garlic, 1 tbsp olive oil, and 2 tsp vinegar Tzatziki is normally made with a good red wine vinegar.
 If you have another vinegar you really like (I used Sherry), you can use that!
 Otherwise, use lemon juice.
+High quality ingredients matter here.
+If you don't have a good vinegar, use lemon juice.
+If you don't like your olive oil on its own, don't add it!

 - Cucumber
 - Dill and/or Mint